 Ethereum smart contracts vs. Stellar smart contracts is a binary I often have to answer in my consulting work and product design workshops.
 The answer, of course, is not always so straightforward.
-What are the pros and cons of each and when should you choose one over the other?
+What are the pros and cons of each innovative solution and when should you choose one over the other?
 A lot has to do with the level of decentralization you’d like to achieve and what tradeoffs you’re willing to accept.

 So if you’re considering which blockchain protocol to use, carefully identify your target users’ wants and needs and build your solutions around those.

 Smart contracts underpin many of the arguments for the utility of blockchain technology.
 These computer programs automatically execute specific actions once all the criteria are met.

 Public blockchains add a layer of transparency to the type of data moving around.
 There are many public blockchains nowadays but not all are useful for the same things.
 At Espeo we primarily work with Ethereum and Stellar ecosystem as guiding public blockchains.
 Of course, there are others on the market but the specific utility of these two are the main reasons for this choice.

 Ethereum is a global, open-source platform for decentralized applications on which you can write code called a smart contract that controls digital value and runs exactly as programmed.
 Ethereum is the most popular blockchain because of the apps you can write on top of it.